As a local authority, you can issue a fine or take legal action against businesses for nuisance parking.

 - repair cars on the road

-Who you can’t take legal action against
+When you cannot take legal action

-You can’t take legal action against:
+You cannot take legal action if:

-- private individuals selling their own car
+- private individuals are selling their own car on the road

 - the person directly responsible for the nuisance parking